Trinovantes/godot-docs/README.md

 # This may take up to 3 minutes on a 12-core CPU
 yarn compile

+# Create and upload search index to algolia
+yarn index --upload

 # Starts dev server at localhost:8080
 yarn dev